 A college degree is a requirement for most professional jobs today including education, and with that comes a large tuition bill, so many students apply for education scholarships to help pay for college.
-According to Forbes, more than 60% of students have student debt at graduation, and more than 40 million Americans owe money for college.
-Repayment can be complicated with an average teacher salary of about $50,000 per the Bureau of Labor Statistics reporting.
+According to Investopedia, more than half of students have student debt at graduation, and more than 42 million Americans owe money for college.
+Repayment can be complicated with an average teacher salary of about $60,000 per the Bureau of Labor Statistics.
 Teacher scholarships like those listed below can ease this financial burden.

 This is a collection of scholarships given to students looking to teach in the STEM fields which include science, technology, engineering, and math at any level K-12.
 Schools often experience shortages in these subjects due to higher-paying positions in other industries with a STEM background.
 This program provides funding to schools across the country so that they can offer teaching scholarships to their students.

 This scholarship is awarded to undergraduate juniors or seniors or graduate students who are studying elementary education.
 Nancy Larson has spent more than 30 years in the education field, both as a teacher and successful author of mathematics teaching materials.
 She then founded a publishing company to create resources for other subject areas.
 Her Foundation awards nine students each year with $1000 for tuition as a way to help offset their financial burden.

 This scholarship for future teachers is available to students who are already taking an active role in the field as members of the National Education Association (NEA) Student Program.
 Each year, five $2,500 awards are granted to students who are majoring in education.
 Recipients must demonstrate financial need, academic achievement with at least a 2.5 GPA, and participation in NEA activities at a local level.
 The scholarship is given in memory of former NEA-Retired Vice President, Jack Kinnaman, who spent his life as an advocate for both students and educators.